microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraServiceAppRoleAssignment.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Remove-EntraServiceAppRoleAssignment` cmdlet removes a service principal application role assignment in Microsoft Entra ID.
+the `Remove-EntraServiceAppRoleAssignment` cmdlet removes a service principal application role assignment in Microsoft Entra ID.

 App roles which are assigned to service principals are also known as application permissions.
 Deleting an app role assignment for a service principal is equivalent to revoking the app-only permission grant.